 What Are The Nutritional Benefits Of Moringa?

 First, I think it is of note that when people refer to the nutritional benefits of Moringa, they are most often referring to the leaves themselves.
-The leaves are also typically dried as the majoriety of nutrional benefits as the leaf dries.
+That said, the roots, leaves, flowers, seeds and pods are all used throughout the world as well by many people.

 The properties of the plant are also said to have a detoxifying effect on the body much like the seeds do in water.